 The retail parks and Newgate Lane Industrial Estate started to appear in 1972.
 Buildings called Newgate Cottage and New Bungalows were demolished to make way for this.

-Lots has been written about Fareham's forts elsewhere, but I am intrigued by the fact Fort Fareham was designated for use as a shelter for chosen council staff in the event of a Cold War nuclear attack.
+Lots has been written about Fareham's forts elsewhere, but what is intriguing is the fact Fort Fareham was designated for use as a shelter for chosen council staff in the event of a Cold War nuclear attack.

-The next section down to Peel Common had playing fields on the right and a string of cottages to the left.
+The next section down to Peel Common (along the original course) had playing fields on the right and a string of cottages to the left.
 Sights along the way incuded Peel Farm, The Brickworks, Hope Cottage, Stubbington Corn Windmill.
 Woodcot Lane and Brooker Lane went through to Woodcot Farm and Brookers Farm which eventually became part of Woodcot and Bridgemary.
+It was too narrow and was mercifully replaced by Newgate Lane East in 2018.

 The Stubbington Gosport Road existed to the west only - to the east was a floodplain until Rowner Road was built in the 1950s.
-Instead, Newgate Lane gave way at a crossroads, becoming the large roundabout in the 1980s.
+Instead, Newgate Lane gave way at a crossroads, which became the large roundabout in the 1980s.
+The crossroads straddled a stream into the River Alder, and a pumping station was provided which is still there today.